How to :: Create a Data Model¶

 3rd - Make your data model understandable¶

-To build a powerful data model, you need it to be fully understandable by the team/people that will use it.
-To do so, include :
+To build a powerful data model, you need it to be a 100% understandable by the team/people that will use it.
+To do so, make sure to include :

-- An exhaustive summmary, teasing its content with words :)
+- An exhaustive summary, teasing its content with words :)

 - The data formatting best practices, that your client can follow when generating extracts